schuang/mpi-tutorial/docs/source/slides/mpi-part1.md

 ![](fig/intel-mpiicc.png)

-# Why would one want to install one's own MPI on Hoffman2 Cluster?
+# Installing your own MPI on Hoffman2 Cluster?

 - Build custom MPI with features not enabled in the system-wide MPI installation